Space-time least-squares Petrov-Galerkin projection for nonlinear model reduction: Space--time least-squares Petrov--Galerkin method

 Introducing $\stbasisvec{i}\defeq \unrollfunc{\stbasisvecFunc{i}}\in\RR{\ndof}\otimes\timeDiscreteSpace$ and $\spacetimesubspace\defeq\solref\otimes \ones_{\ntimedof}+\Span{\stbasisvec{i}}_{i=1}^{\nbasisst}$, we can also write the space--time trial subspace in discrete form as

 \begin{remark}[Space--time LSPG projection reduces the temporal dimension] Comparing \eqref{eq:FOMdiscrete} and \eqref{eq:spacetimeLSPGdiscrete} reveals that the proposed space--time LSPG trial subspace reduces the spatiotemporal dimension of the problem from $\dim(\RR{\nspacedof} \otimes \timeDiscreteSpace)=\ndof\ntimedof$ to $\dim(\spacetimesubspace) = \nbasisst$.
-Because the spatiotemporal dimension $\nbasisst$ can be chosen to be independent of both the spatial and temporal dimensions $\nspacedof$ and $\ntimedof$, respectively, the proposed method can reduce both the spatial and temporal dimensions of the full-order model. \end{remark} \begin{remark}[Space--time trial subspace removes spurious temporal modes] Restricting the \methodAcronym\ state to lie in the space--time trial subspace $\solref\otimes \onesFunc+ \spacetimesubspaceFunc$ \reviewerB{enables spurious temporal modes (e.g., spurious time growth or dissipation) to be removed} from the set of possible solutions. \reviewerB{In particular, if the subspace $\spacetimesubspaceFunc$ is computed from training data as will be described in Section \ref{sec:spacetimetrialconstruct}, then this subspace will contain only temporal modes that have been observed during the training simulations; the \methodAcronym\ solution will thus be prevented from exhibiting previously unobserved temporal behavior.} As a result, this approach is expected to produce more accurate predictions over long time intervals relative to ROMs based on spatial projection.
-In fact, achieving accurate long-time prediction is a major problem in nonlinear model reduction, and much of the literature aims to improve long-time accuracy, e.g., by introducing closure models \cite{aubry1988dynamics,wang2012proper}, modifying the basis \cite{balajewicz2012stabilization,balajewicz2013low}.
-Error analysis performed in Section \ref{sec:error} provides additional evidence for the ability of \methodAcronym\ to produce accurate predictions over long time intervals. \end{remark}
+Because the spatiotemporal dimension $\nbasisst$ can be chosen to be independent of both the spatial and temporal dimensions $\nspacedof$ and $\ntimedof$, respectively, the proposed method can reduce both the spatial and temporal dimensions of the full-order model. \end{remark} \begin{remark}[Space--time trial subspace \reviewerBRtwo{can remove} spurious temporal modes] Restricting the \methodAcronym\ state to lie in the space--time trial subspace $\solref\otimes \onesFunc+ \spacetimesubspaceFunc$ \reviewerB{\reviewerBRtwo{can enable} spurious temporal modes (e.g., spurious time growth or dissipation) to be removed} from the set of possible solutions. \reviewerB{\reviewerBRtwo{More precisely}, if the subspace $\spacetimesubspaceFunc$ is computed from training data as will be described in Section \ref{sec:spacetimetrialconstruct}, then this subspace will contain only temporal modes that have been observed during the training simulations. } \end{remark}